Exploring the Interplay Between Voice, Personality, and Gender in Human-Agent Interactions: Methodology

 \section{Methodology}

-The user study took place in the Spring of 2025 at a large Southeastern institution in the United States.
-Prior to the execution of the study, we had a separate preliminary data collection with online participants in the United States who voluntarily agreed to be assessed about their personality traits and demographics, and submitted a voice recording of them reading a sample test we tailored from existing literature \cite{van1996speech, fairbanks1960voice}.
-The preliminary data collection was approved by the Institutional Review Board of Anonymous University (Protocol No. IRB2025-303), and served to help the research team tailor the digital voices we used in our user study.
-This preliminary data collection took place via Prolific \cite{Prolific2025}, Qualtrics, and Phonic (tool used to record participants’ voices).
+The user study took place in Spring 2025 at a large Southeastern institution in the United States.
+To support the generation of the artificial voices used in the study, we conducted a separate preliminary data collection with online participants in the United States.
+In this preliminary phase, participants were assessed on personality traits and demographics, and submitted voice recordings reading standardized passages \cite{van1996speech, fairbanks1960voice}.
+The goal of this phase was not to build a broad or representative dataset, but to obtain controlled voice samples aligned with gender and extroversion levels for use in the main study.
+Hence, the resulting synthesized voices were intended to support an exploratory examination of personality perception rather than to represent the full range of vocal variation within each experimental condition.

-This user study was approved by the Institutional Review Board of Anonymous University (Protocol No. IRB2025-303).
-It consisted of one week of data collection with all interactions being digital and asynchronous, taking place through institutional email and an online survey tool, Qualtrics.
+Both the preliminary data collection and the main study were approved by the Institutional Review Board of the Georgia Institute of Technology (Protocol No. IRB2025-303).
+The main study consisted of one week of asynchronous, fully digital data collection conducted via institutional email and Qualtrics.